-Trigger: Mechanical High Pressure switch input is open and Motor Protection input is closed for longer than one second, and power up start delay is not active.
+Trigger: Power up start delay is not active and [Mechanical High Pressure switch input is off and Motor Protection input is on] for longer than one second.

-Reset: This alarm can be cleared manually via the controller keypad if the MHP switch input is closed.
+Reset: This alarm can be cleared manually via the controller keypad if the MHP switch input is on.